-RM Per share Total amount RM'000 Final 2017 ordinary (single tier) 0.03 5,630
+RM per share Final 2018 ordinary (single tier) 0.03 3 5,510

-20. OPERATING SEGMENT
+18. OPERATING SEGMENT

 The Group's resources allocation is assessed on a quarterly basis in accordance to the business performance and requirements of the respective business segments as reviewed and determined by the Group's Chief Operating Decision Maker ("CODM") whom is also the Managing Director of the Group.
 Hence, segment information is presented by business segment that the Group operates in.
 The format of the business segment is based on the Group's operation management and internal reporting structure.